awsdocs/aws-transit-gateway-guide/doc_source/tgw-connect.md

 # Transit gateway Connect attachments and Transit Gateway Connect peers<a name="tgw-connect"></a>

 You can create a *transit gateway Connect attachment* to establish a connection between a transit gateway and third\-party virtual appliances \(such as SD\-WAN appliances\) running in a VPC\.
 A Connect attachment supports the Generic Routing Encapsulation \(GRE\) tunnel protocol for high performance, and Border Gateway Protocol \(BGP\) for dynamic routing\.
 After you create a Connect attachment, you can create one or more GRE tunnels \(also referred to as *Transit Gateway Connect peers*\) on the Connect attachment to connect the transit gateway and the third\-party appliance\.
 You establish two BGP sessions over the GRE tunnel to exchange routing information\.

-The two BGP sessions are for redundancy\.
+**Important**
+A Transit Gateway Connect peer consists of two BGP peering sessions terminating on AWS\-managed infrastructure\.
+The two BGP peering sessions provide routing plane redundancy, ensuring that losing one BGP peering session does not impact your routing operation\.
+The routing information received from both BGP sessions is accumulated for the given Connect peer\.
+The two BGP peering sessions also protect against any AWS infrastructure operations such as routine maintenance, patching, hardware upgrades, and replacements\.
+If your Connect peer is operating without the recommended dual BGP peering session configured for redundancy, it might experience a momentary loss of connectivity during AWS infrastructure operations\.
+We strongly recommend that you configure both the BGP peering sessions on your Connect peer\.
+If you have configured multiple Connect peers to support high availability on the appliance side, we strongly recommend that you configure both the BGP peering sessions on each of your Connect peers\.

 A Connect attachment uses an existing VPC or AWS Direct Connect attachment as the underlying transport mechanism\.
 This is referred to as the *transport attachment*\.
 The transit gateway identifies matched GRE packets from the third\-party appliance as traffic from the Connect attachment\.
 It treats any other packets, including GRE packets with incorrect source or destination information, as traffic from the transport attachment\.